tach2004/judo_rest_api/README.md

 The only mandatory parameters are:
 * The IP-Address of your Judo water treatment device.
 The port should be ok at default (80) unless you changed it in the configuration of the connectivity module.
 * The user name.
 The default value of the connectivity module is "admin".
-You can change it on the web interfave of the connectivity module
+You can change it on the web interface of the connectivity module
 * The password.
 The default value of the connectivity module is "Connectivity".
-You can change it on the web interfave of the connectivity module
+You can change it on the web interface of the connectivity module

 The "Device Postfix" has a default value of "".
 It can be used to add multiple devices to one home assistant.
 For compatibility this should be left empty.
-If you want to add another device, use a name that help to identify the devices.
+If you want to add another device, use a name that helps to identify the devices.

 # Disclaimer